 Those little packs of a famous brand sazon mix are great for adding flavor to your Latin recipes.
-This Sazon seasoning recipe MSG-free, gluten-free, filler ingredient free, and salt and sugar-free.
+This Sazon seasoning recipe is MSG-free, gluten-free, filler ingredient-free, and salt and sugar-free.

 Let’s learn all you need to know about this popular seasoning that makes our Arroz con Gandules pop and so many Puerto Rican recipe as well.